Information processing theory: The Erlangen School of Information Psychology

+In addition to the concept presented, the Erlangen School developed the easily administerable intelligence test KAI for single and repeated administration, including a self-test version, later named the Short Test for General Basic Quantities of Information Processing (KAI), which measures information processing speed as reading speed.
+With the KAI, S and D can be measured in a few minutes, from which the short-term memory capacity can then be determined using the equation above.
+These values can also be assigned to IQ points.

 Other cognitive processes

 Cognitive processes include perception, recognition, imagining, remembering, thinking, judging, reasoning, problem solving, conceptualizing, and planning.
 These cognitive processes can emerge from human language, thought, imagery, and symbols.

 In addition to these specific cognitive processes, many cognitive psychologists study language-acquisition, altered states of mind and consciousness, visual perception, auditory perception, short-term memory, long-term memory, storage, retrieval, perceptions of thought and much more.

 Cognitive processes emerge through senses, thoughts, and experiences.
 The first step is aroused by paying attention, it allows processing of the information given.
 Cognitive processing cannot occur without learning, they work hand in hand to fully grasp the information.

 Nature versus nurture

 Nature versus nurture refers to the theory about how people are influenced.
 The nature mentality is around the idea that we are influenced by our genetics.
 This involves all of our physical characteristics and our personality.
 On the other hand, nurture revolves around the idea that we are influenced by the environment and our experiences.
 Some believe that we are the way we are due to how we were raised, in what type of environment we were raised in and our early childhood experiences.
 This theory views humans as actively inputting, retrieving, processing, and storing information.
 Context, social content, and social influences on processing are simply viewed as information.
 Nature provides the hardware of cognitive processing and Information Processing theory explains cognitive functioning based on that hardware.
 Individuals innately vary in some cognitive abilities, such a memory span, but human cognitive systems function similarly based on a set of memory stores that store information and control processes determine how information is processed.
 The “Nurture” component provides information input (stimuli) that is processed resulting in behavior and learning.
 Changes in the contents of the long-term memory store (knowledge) are learning.
 Prior knowledge affects future processing and thus affects future behavior and learning.